brucemack/brucemack.github.io/ampersand/index.md

 ### Capacity Testing (February 2026)

 I recently did some testing to try to quantify the limiting factors.
-My test consisted of a single hub server running in the AWS cloud with a large number of test nodes connected and listening to the conference audio at the same time.
+My test consisted of a single Ampersand hub server running in the AWS cloud with a large number of test nodes connected and listening to the conference audio at the same time.

 As expected, the limiting factor is the speed of calculating and distributing conference